As an integrative psychotherapist my approach provides holistic attention that invites awareness-raising and self-care.

 Training, qualifications & experience

 I have over 12 years experience in health, social care, community, education and charity sectors.
-I work creatively with a trauma-informed practice for both short and long term therapeutic goals.
+I work creatively with a trauma-informed practice for both short and long term therapeutic goals, with individuals and groups.

-I have extensive experience working with common mental health issues and life experiences, i.e. depression, anxiety, grief, change, stress, relationships, trauma.
+I have extensive experience working with common mental health issues and life experiences, i.e. depression, anxiety, grief, change, stress, relationships, diverse identities, trauma.

 With specialist experience working with:

-Survivors of abuse and trauma, people of ethnic minority and intersectionality, LGBT+ (including gender, identity and relationship issues and transitions), young people, complicated grief, perinatal, life phases, older adults, identity and spirituality.
+Survivors of abuse and trauma, diverse communities and intersectionality, LGBT+ (including gender, identity and relationship issues and transitions), young people, complicated grief, perinatal, life phases, older adults, identity, long-term medical conditions, neurodiversity and spirituality.